clemsonciti/palmetto-documentation/pages/documentation/howtos/userguide_howto_choose_right_filesystem.md

 $ cat /etc/hardware-table
 ~~~

-`local_scratch` will generally give the best performance compared
+`/local_scratch` will generally give the best performance compared
 to the other filesystems.
-When using `local_scratch`, there are a few things to be kept in mind:
+When using `/local_scratch`, there are a few things to be kept in mind:

 1. Data should live in `local_scratch` only for the lifetime of the job: this means
 that any data required by the job must be copied into `local_scratch` at the beginning